sharondrinkwaard/surfers-paradise/README.md

 - No errors but some warnings returned when passing through the <strong>[Python validator](https://extendsclass.com/python-tester.html)</strong>
 As PEP8 Online is not available anymore (at least in my country) I chose this other python validator.
 The warnings it sometimes returned were not errors but simply the use of another style guide.
+I decided to stick to the PEP8, because I prefer this style and ignore the warnings.

 - Below you can find the Lighthouse report.
   ![Lighthouse report](/static/images/lighthouse.png)